w3c/wai-presentations2all/content/index.md

 ref: /teach-advocate/accessible-presentations/   # Translators, do not change this
 layout: default

-description: Helps make your presentations and meetings accessible to people with disabilities.
+description: Helps make your sessions accessible to people with disabilities.
 Addresses in-person, remote, and hybrid events.  # translate the description

 footer: >   # Translate words below, including "Date:" and "Editor:" Translate the Working Group name.
 Leave the Working Group acronym in English.
 Do *not* change the dates in the footer below.
   <p><strong>Date:</strong> Updated @@ August 2022.
 First published May 2010. <strong>Note:</strong> We are updating and expanding this resource in July and August 2022.</p>